 If you’re going on holiday, it’s important that your dog is vaccinated against Kennel Cough.
 Often, kennels will not accept your dog otherwise.
 Prepare in advance as the vaccination should be given at least three weeks before their stay.

-If you are concerned your dog may have caught Kennel Cough over the summer and is presenting symptoms, speak to a member of the Eastcott team for advice.
+If you are concerned your dog may have caught Kennel Cough and is presenting symptoms, speak to a member of the Eastcott team for advice.
 Alternatively, if you would like to arrange a Kennel Cough vaccination for your four-legged friend, just give us a call.

 Don’t forget, if you’re a Pet Health Club member, you can include the kennel cough vaccine for just £1.30 extra per month on top of your standard payment.